Skip to main content

 Here are a few creative ways we have seen Text Missions used:

-Multiple choice questions: Include the choices (ex.
-‘A. Yellow’, ‘B. Red’, ‘C. Green’) in the Mission description, and include the letter and answer - or just the letter - in the accepted answer field. (ex.
+• Multiple choice questions: Include the choices (ex.
+‘A. Yellow’, ‘B. Red’, ‘C. Green’) in the Mission description, and include the letter and answer - or just the letter - in the accepted response field. (ex.
 ‘A. Yellow’, ‘A’, ‘Yellow’).

-Puzzles: Using the ’Attach Image’ feature, include a picture of a word scramble, number puzzle, or some form of decoding puzzle, and include the answer in your accepted answer field.
+• Puzzles: Using the ’Attach Image’ feature, include a picture of a word scramble, number puzzle, or some form of decoding puzzle, and include the answer in your accepted response field.

 Helpful Honk: Text questions don’t need to be sedentary!
 Send your participants out to find the answers, instead of just Googling on their phone.
 For example: “How many fire extinguishers are in the building?”.
 This will get your participants up and moving while they hunt for the answer!